realworldocaml/book/book/guided-tour/README.md

 (name rwo-example)
 ```

-Then, we need to write a `dune` file to specify the build.
+Then, we need to write a `dune` file to specify the specific thing
+being built.
+Note that a single project will have just one
+`dune-project` file, but potentially many sub-directories with
+different `dune` files.

+In this case, however, we just have one:

 ```scheme file=examples/correct/sum/dune
 (executable